Committed, Passionate and InspireD

 Mary joined the Kindergarten team at Greenwood in 2014.
 She received her B.A. from the University of San Francisco.
 After beginning her professional career in secondary education, Mary has been involved in various children’s programs such as the Big Brothers Big Sisters organization.
 Her love is now centered on early childhood education.
 Mary enjoys travel and would like to live in Ireland someday.

 LAURIE TUCHEL, 1st Grade Teacher

 Laurie has served as a teacher and administrator in Waldorf Schools for 22 years, and has been a founding member of two Waldorf schools.
-She comes to us from the Sebastopol Charter School in Sonoma County.
-Laurie is trained in Nurturing Arts, Waldorf Collaborative Counseling, Werbeck singing, Bal-A-Vis-X, and Making Math Real.
+She was a founding member of the Sebastopol Charter School in Sonoma County where she served for 21 years.
+Laurie is trained in Making Math Real, Nurturing Arts Therapy, Collaborative Counseling, Werbeck singing, and Bal-A-Vis-X Exercises.
 She has worked as a naturalist, illustrator, and painter, and received her undergraduate degrees in biology and science illustration, with a minor in theatre arts.

 TRACY FLEMING, 2nd Grade Teacher

 Tracy has taught for over 19 years in public, private, and Waldorf schools in California and Oregon, as well as in Spain and Brazil.
 She received a B.A. in Language Studies (Spanish and Chinese, minor in French) from UC Santa Cruz and her Waldorf Teacher Training at Rudolf Steiner College.
 Tracy also holds two California teaching credentials: Bilingual Multicultural Multiple Subject and Spanish Single Subject.